Claude Lemieux: 2008 comeback

 In September 2008, on RDS, Lemieux expressed an interest in making a comeback to the NHL.
 He began the season with the China Sharks of the Asia League Ice Hockey before signing a contract with the Worcester Sharks on November 25.
 After scoring two goals and six points in 14 games with Worcester, Lemieux signed a two-way contract with the San Jose Sharks on December 29, 2008.
 The following day, he cleared waivers and continued to play for Worcester.
 On January 19, 2009, the San Jose Sharks recalled Lemieux to the NHL; on February 19, he recorded the first (and only) NHL point of his comeback, assisting on Milan Michalek's second-period goal against the Los Angeles Kings.
 That same year, the Sharks won the Presidents' Trophy.

 International play

-Lemieux represented Canada three times in international competitions over the course of his career.
+Lemieux represented Canada three times in international competitions throughout his career.
 He made his first international appearance as a member of the Canadian national junior team at the 1985 World Junior Championships in Helsinki, Finland.
-Lemieux finished the tournament with 3 goals and 2 assist in 6 games to help Canada win its second World Junior gold medal.
+Lemieux finished the tournament with 3 goals and 2 assists in 6 games to help Canada win its second World Junior gold medal.
 Lemieux was also a member of the 1987 Canada Cup winning team where he tallied 2 points in 6 games.
 His final appearance in international play came when he was selected to the Team Canada roster for the 1996 World Cup of Hockey.
 Lemieux picked up 19 penalty minutes in the eight games as Canada finished second.